I closed my eyes and blew out the candles and wished with all my might:

 Or maybe they thought it would become too emotional for me.

 They were sure right about that!
 I've almost quit several times already before even beginning.
-Building this site has opened a flood of feelings, ups and downs, an entire continuum of passions.
+Building this website about my mother Faye Schulman has opened a flood of feelings, memories, ups and downs, passions.

 My readings led me through a winding path of links from one site to another, to more research than I knew existed.